borgcube/randomBackground/README.md

 # randomBackground
 Get Random image from Lorem Picsum and use as desktop image on OSX

-make the shell file executable before starting
+Make the shell file executable before starting
   - chmod +x randomBackground.sh

 Replace *{PWD}* witht the current directory